Leandromaro/Threads/README.md

 ## Defining and Starting a Thread
 An application that creates an instance of Thread must provide the code that will run in that thread.
 There are two ways to do this:

-1. Provide a Runnable object.
+1. __Provide a Runnable object__.
 The Runnable interface defines a single method, run, meant to contain the code executed in the thread.
 The Runnable object is passed to the Thread constructor, as in the HelloRunnable example:

-<pre class="prettyprint highlight" id="code-block-4"><code class="language-java" data-lang="java"><span class="pln">
 public class HelloRunnable implements Runnable {

     public void run() {